 We have been fortunate to have Sarah Waters, Yotam Ottolenghi, Michael Palin, Michael Morpurgo, Michael Foreman and Morris Gleitzman, David Mitchell and John Lanchester and Anthony Beevor speaking at a variety of book-related events (including the Wimpy Kid Roadshow).

-Keep an eye on the MCT at Alleyn's website for talks coming up throughout 2015.
+Keep an eye on the MCT at Alleyn's website for talks coming up throughout the rest of 2015.

 As part of our ongoing International Links programme, pupils from Kobe High School in Japan spent a day in lessons and attending co-curricular activities with our pupils.
 They were great fun and it was an excellent shared experience.